~Agricultural News~

 intervention of man-made fertilizers.
 In organic gardens, natural balances

-harvesting and removing everything.
-Dead leaves and crop plant residue should
+by harvesting and removing everything.
+Dead leaves and crop plant residue

-be left behind to be re-used by the soil.
-To keep the natural processes that
+should be left behind to be re-used by the soil.
+To keep the natural processes

-diversity in your own garden can minimize the need for artificial pest and
+biological diversity in your own garden can minimize the need for artificial

-disease control.
-When a gardener must intervene, the choices made are of high
+pest and disease control.
+When a gardener must intervene, the choices made are

-importance.
-In some cases, the use of chemicals is needed, however if you are a
+of high importance.
+In some cases, the use of chemicals is needed, however if

-vigilant garden warrior, you can prevent most problems from ever occurring.
+you are a vigilant garden warrior, you can prevent most problems from ever

 4. Are there organic ways to control pest?